Never Too Old For Love

 “So, how long have you been in Memphis?
 Have you been dating much?”
 Chelsea probes.

 “I’ve been in the city about eight weeks,” he says, “Chelsea, I admit there are a lot of women in Memphis, but I haven’t found anyone that really interests me until I saw you standing there.
-You know, the young women come up to me talking, smiling, and then the next thing I know, there are three or four little ones behind them.
-Makes me think they are just looking for someone to help take care of them all.
+You know, the oler women come up to me talking, smiling, and then the next thing I know, they are complaining how superficial most men are and they would love to find someone to settle down with.
+Makes me think they are just looking for someone to help them pay their bills.
 Oh ... by the way, my name is Paul Bradshaw,” he finishes.

 “I’m Chelsea Alexander, Paul.
 I am really glad to meet you.”
 Chelsea replies smiling.
 Chelsea remembers hearing about how young women are looking for men to take care of them.